Fujifilm X-T2 vs Olympus PEN-F

 Studio photographers will appreciate that the Fujifilm X-T2 (unlike the PEN-F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T2 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+Both the X-T2 and the PEN-F have been discontinued, but can regularly be found used on ebay.
 The X-T2 was replaced by the Fujifilm X-T3 , while the PEN-F does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.
+Further information on the features and operation of the X-T2 and PEN-F can be found, respectively, in the Fujifilm X-T2 Manual (free pdf) or the online Olympus PEN-F Manual.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-T2 and the Olympus PEN-F?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.